 Shape the top of the head.

-You can choose to use a push cut or a paring cut to remove the triangles sketched in the beginning, start making the top of the owl’s head.
+You can use a push cut or a paring cut to remove the triangles sketched initially, start making the top of the owl’s head.
 Choose the type of cut depending on the grain of the wood and your hand strength.

 Mark the bottom of the head and body.

-Use the drawings as a guide and draw in the perch and the bottom of the head.
-Make 1/8″-deep stop cuts along these lines and mark the sharp corners to remove on the belly, sides, and the back of the head.
+Use the drawings to guide and draw in the head’s perch and bottom.
+Make 1/8″-deep stop cuts along these lines and mark the sharp corners to remove on the belly, sides, and back of the head.

 Roughout the owl.

 At this point, rough out the owl using a paring cut or a push cut to carve from the middle of the owl’s belly, halfway between the perch and the bottom of the head, up to the stop cuts.
-Use push cuts to get rid of the sharp corners on the front and sides of the owl.
+Use push cuts to remove the sharp corners on the front and sides of the owl.
 Taper the back of the head.

 Sketch in the beak and ears.

 Sketch the beak and ears using the drawings as a guide.
-The ears are defined by long sloping curves across the top, and down both sides and the beak is defined by two triangular cuts that start almost at 1/4″ from the front corner of the blank on either side.
+Long sloping curves across the top define the ears, and down both sides, the beak is defined by two triangular cuts that start almost at 1/4″ from the front corner of the blank on either side.